Why would you need to find links pointing to error pages?

 To find all websites linking to pages with errors or redirects to your site:

-- go to the Backlinks section and click on the Filters button:
+- go to the Your Links section and click on the Filters button:

 2. click on "Destination page with" in Filters and then check "Page with errors/redirects":